 Anyway, after two years or so the parent company decided to close CSR and move the 30 or so people over to Cheshire.
 But because this was over a certain distance they were obliged by company rules to offer voluntary redundancy to anyone who wanted out.
 By then, I wanted out so bad it hurt.
 So I took the money and ran... and swam... and went skiing.
 For about six months or so.

 I was nursing a broken hand from a ski accident when the guy who used to run the software department at CSR rang me up and said "we need someone who knows C. Fancy a job here?".
 Idleness had lost its attraction and I was bored by then, so it seemed like a cool idea.
-And I've been here ever since, writing emergency call centre code for Windows.
-First on Windows 3.1, then on NT4.
-Currently on Windows 7/2008.
+And I stayed for 28 years, writing emergency call centre code for Windows.
+First on Windows 3.1 with Netware server, then on NT4, and finally on Windows 10/Server 2016.

-Tunstall sells special alarm equipment (telephones with radio triggers, at it's simplest) for the elderly, the sick, victims of domestic violence etc. The equipment dials into a control centre and passes information about where it is and what trigger was pressed in a series of bleeps and bloops (stop me if I'm being too technical here).
-I'm one of the architects of the control centre system.
-We have systems installed all over the world, including the UK, USA, Canada, Australia, Holland, Spain, Belgium, Germany, Hong Kong, Luxembourg, Never never land, Laputa and the land of Nod.
+Tunstall sell special alarm equipment (telephones with radio triggers, at it's simplest) for the elderly, the sick, victims of domestic violence etc. The equipment dials into a control centre and passes information about where it is and what trigger was pressed in a series of bleeps and bloops (stop me if I'm being too technical here).
+I was one of the architects of the control centre system.
+Tunstall has systems installed all over the world, including the UK, USA, Canada, Australia, Holland, Spain, Belgium, Germany, Hong Kong, Luxembourg, Never never land, Laputa and the land of Nod.
 OK, I lied about the last three, but the rest is true.

-If anybody's interested in the emergency call handling system we make, it's called PNC.
-Don't ask the price unless you have deep pockets :-).
-I designed the communications architecture, the configuration control system, the calls history subsystem and a bunch of system DLLs and services (if you don't know what a service is... what are you doing on an NT programmers support site ?), and have had a finger knuckle-deep in the UI pie for some years.
-Most of my work in the last year or so has been in the area of IP communications, as these units slowly tear themselves away from the 20th century copper infrastructure and transit to the interwebs.
-I have implemented interfaces to more than a dozen mobile social alarm systems from multiple manufacturers.
+If anybody's interested in the emergency call handling system we made, it's called PNC.
+I'd love to link you to the Tunstall website which could tell you more about PNC, but it doesn't even get mentioned on that site any more, which was another good reason for leaving the company.
+I designed the communications architecture, the configuration control system, the calls history subsystem and a bunch of system DLLs and services (if you don't know what a service is... what are you doing on an NT programmers support site ?), and had a finger knuckle-deep in the UI pie for some years.
+Most of my work in the last few years was in the area of IP communications, as these units slowly tore themselves away from the 20th century copper infrastructure and transited to the interwebs.
+I implemented interfaces to more than a dozen mobile social alarm systems from multiple manufacturers.
 For anyone wondering what a mobile social alarm is, here are some:

 Starting from the left, that's a Twig Protector, a Motech Careclip, an Oysta Pearl+, and a Doro 680 (flip phone).
 All are GSM devices.
-Others I have done include devices from Freeus, Identicom, Emporia, Creon, Everon, Libify, FindMe and Romad.
+Others I handled include devices from Freeus, Identicom, Emporia, Creon, Everon, Libify, FindMe and Romad.
 The interesting thing about these is that, given they all do kinda the same things, their protocols and methods of operation differ wildly.
 I think lawyers may be involved.
-These days my life seems to consist mostly of showing other developers how to do stuff and solving arcane problems when they arise.
-Possibly it's time for a new job title.

-The nicest thing about working here is that we got moved out to an old farmhouse in the factory grounds, and we now have our own kitchen, and some cool neighbours :
+The nicest thing about working here was that we got moved out to an old farmhouse in the factory grounds, and had our own kitchen, and some cool neighbours :

 and I didn't even show you the feral cats, and their four kittens.
-Mostly because they won't stand still long enough for me to photograph them :-) Life in an old farmhouse has its price: inadequate heating and dodgy drains... but having our own kitchen makes up for all that, trust me.
-Also I can sit at my desk and listen to the birds sing.
+Mostly because they wouldn't stand still long enough for me to photograph them :-) Life in an old farmhouse had its price: inadequate heating and dodgy drains... but having our own kitchen made up for all that, trust me.
+Also I could sit at my desk and listen to the birds sing.

 Let's do the time warp agaaain..... (imagine everything going wobbly here).
 I got into the BBS scene about 1989, after I'd bought a 20MHz 386 with 2M of RAM - for 3200 pounds, which was all the savings I had at the time.
 I acquired a Compuserve account sometime around 93, in order to seek help with the early versions of the control centre software.
 I started out asking questions in the WINSDK forum on Compuserve, and ended up answering questions as I learned more: there's nothing like having to get a product out to motivate the learning process.
 After some time (in 1996) I was awarded Most Valuable Professional status by Microsoft.